Standard Terms and Conditions of Homecharge Non OLEV Sales*

 8.11 Except as provided in this clause 8, BP Chargemaster shall have no liability to the Buyer in respect of the failure of the Goods to comply with these Terms and Conditions.

-9.1 Unless otherwise agreed with the Buyer, BP Chargemaster shall install the Goods according to a Standard Domestic Installation.
+9.1 Unless otherwise agreed with the Buyer, BP Chargemaster shall install the Goods according to a Standard Domestic Installation and:

-9.2 If BP Chargemaster is responsible for installing the Goods, the price for the installation of the Goods shall be based upon the information provided by the Buyer to BP Chargemaster.
+9.2 The price for the installation of the Goods shall be based upon the information provided by the Buyer to BP Chargemaster.
 On the day of installation, a site survey will be conducted by BP Chargemaster’s installation engineer.
 If and to the extent the Goods cannot be installed because:

 9.2.1 any information provided by the Buyer in relation to the installation site is found to be incorrect;

-10.1 The Buyer shall be given access to BP Chargemaster’s online ChargeVision service providing BP Chargemaster with electric usage data with respect to the Goods for a period of 3 years from the date of installation.
+10.1 All of our homecharge units are smart-enabled and, the Buyer shall receive, together with the Goods, access to BP Chargemaster’s online ChargeVision service providing BP Chargemaster and the Buyer with electric usage data with respect to the Goods for a period of 3 years from the date of installation.

-10.2 The Buyer acknowledges that at the end of the period described in clause 10.1, access to the ChargeVision service shall be withdrawn unless the Buyer enters into a separate written agreement with BP Chargemaster for the ongoing provision of the ChargeVision services.
-The fees for the ongoing provision of ChargeVision are available from BP Chargemaster on request.
+10.2 The Buyer acknowledges that at the end of the period described in clause 10.1, access to the ChargeVision service for the Buyer shall be withdrawn unless the Buyer enters into a separate written agreement with BP Chargemaster for the ongoing provision of the ChargeVision services.
+The fees for the ongoing provision of ChargeVision services to the Buyer are available from BP Chargemaster on request.

 10.3 By using the ChargeVision services, the Buyer confirms that it understands that: